RePRGM/Erebus/README.md

 Other dependencies are OpenSSL (must be in /usr/bin.
 Installed by default in most cases but can be installed with the system package manager), xxd (must be in /usr/bin.
 Installed by default in most cases but can be installed with the system package manager) and some Nim modules.

 These are: argparse, winim, ptr_math, and nimcrypto.
-Each be installed with Nim's package manager Nimble, i.e `nimble install <modudle>`.
+Each can be installed with Nim's package manager Nimble, i.e `nimble install <modudle>`.
 You can also try running `nim dependencies` to install these modules after cloning the repo (and cd into it), but YMMV as this feature has not been tested.

 Once all dependencies are installed, running `nim build` should compile the project for you.